andreaskaempf/adventofcode2020/README.md

   unsuccessfully to come up with an algorithm for Part 2 that would find the solution directly, rather than using brute force.

+* **Day 14** (Go): Read a "program" consisting of binary masks and instructions to set memory at given address to a value.
+For part 1, apply the mask to the value.
+For Part 2, first apply the mask to the address, then expand the address to all possible permutations where 'X' are changed to 1 and 0.
+For both parts, sum up the values in memory to get the answer. *Medium*, because of convoluted instructions and manipulation/explosion of bit masks.

 To compile and run a **Go** program
 * Change into the directory with the program
 * go build day02.go